Incarceration of women in the United States: Prison and jail population

 In the United States in 2015, women made up 10.4% of the incarcerated population in adult prisons and jails.
 Between 2000 and 2010, the number of males in prison grew by 1.4% per annum, while the number of females grew by 1.9% per annum.
 From 2010 to 2013, the numbers fell for both genders, −0.8% for males and −0.5% for females.
-For jails the figures for 2000–10 are 1.8% for males and 2.6% for females, while for 2010–13 they are −1.4% for males and 3.4% for females.
+For jails the figures for 2000–2010 are 1.8% for males and 2.6% for females, while for 2010–2013 they are −1.4% for males and 3.4% for females.
 Over this period the female proportion of the incarcerated population has been increasing, at least partly due to compulsory sentencing.

+In the late 20th century, Hispanic women were incarcerated at nearly twice the rate of non-Hispanic white women, and black women were incarcerated at four times the rate of white women.
+However, since the 2000s, the incarceration rates for African American and Hispanic American women have declined, while incarceration rates have increased for non-Hispanic white women.
+Between 2000 and 2017, the incarceration rate for white women increased by 44%, while at the same time declining by 55% for African American women.
+The Sentencing Project reports that by 2021, incarceration rates had declined by 70% for African American women, while rising by 7% for white women.
+In 2017, the Washington Post reported that white women's incarceration rate was growing faster than ever before, as the rate for black women declined.
+The incarceration rate of African American males is also falling sharply, even faster that white men's incarceration rate, contrary to the popular opinion that black males are increasingly incarcerated.